Student International Travel Considerations

 - Interested in teaching abroad?
 Check out the Career Center's Resources for Teaching Abroad.

-- Volunteer opportunities abound as well, including the Peace Corps (also check out UVA's Peace Corps Prep program!).
+- Volunteer opportunities abound as well, including the Peace Corps.